Diana Furchtgott-Roth

 Diana Furchtgott-Roth (born 1958) is an American economist who is adjunct professor of economics at George Washington University and a columnist.
 She served as Deputy Assistant Secretary for Research and Technology at the United States Department of Transportation during the first Trump administration.
 She previously served as Acting Assistant Secretary for Economic Policy at the U.S. Department of the Treasury.

 Prior to joining the Trump Administration, Furchtgott-Roth served as a senior fellow and director of Economics21 at the Manhattan Institute for Policy Research.
-She was nominated by President Donald Trump to become Assistant Secretary of Transportation for Research and Technology.
+On September 28, 2017, President Donald Trump announced his intent to nominate her to become Assistant Secretary of Transportation for Research and Technology.
 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 Furchtgott-Roth was previously the chief economist of the United States Department of Labor, chief of staff of the President's Council of Economic Advisers, deputy executive director of the United States Domestic Policy Council, and junior staff economist at the Council of Economic Advisers.

 A former columnist for MarketWatch and Tax Notes, she has authored seven books.